redlibrarian/redlibrarian.github.io/_posts/2019-11-07-taking-words-seriously.markdown

-causal power of words because they wield an even greater power: the power of wealth, class, gender, race - the privileges that have insulated them their entire lives from any of the violence that attends those without such prvilege, marginalizined people, poor people, queer people, people of colour.
+causal power of words because they wield an even greater power: the power of wealth, class, gender, race - the privileges that have insulated them their entire lives from any of the violence that attends those without such privilege: marginalizined people, poor people, queer people, people of colour.
 In short, they can deny the causal power of words because they are never on the receiving end of the kinds of violence that, for example, trans people face daily.
 When brought face